torbsd/torbsd.github.io/corp-relays.md

 * optimizing FreeBSD may not be necessary, while OpenBSD requires some /etc/login.conf changes

-* ensure there is a regular routine of maintaining and updating the relays' ports/packages and base operating system, especially its SSL implementation
+* ensure there is a regular routine of maintaining and updating the relays' ports/packages and base operating system, especially the SSL implementation

+* particular attention should be made to keeping the Tor port/package updated, as anonymity is an "arms race" that can require critical changes to the code

+* consider using the unstable version of Tor as opposed to the stable version, as the former version gets more attention

 * for high-bandwidth relays, please consult these links for every insight